Carter County COVID-19 vaccine tracker: 41% of people fully vaccinated

 The Centers for Disease Control and Prevention considers someone fully vaccinated two weeks after they've been given a single-dose shot (Johnson & Johnson) or a second shot (either Pfizer or Moderna).

 The five counties with the highest percentage of their population fully vaccinated in Oklahoma as of Dec.
-14 are Oklahoma County (61%), Canadian County (58%), Caddo County (58%), Tulsa County (58%) and Noble County (57%).
+21 are Oklahoma County (62%), Canadian County (59%), Tulsa County (59%), Caddo County (58%) and Comanche County (57%).

 How many people in Carter County have received a COVID-19 vaccine?